eterhonh/Database9/README.md

 #### Orders Table

-This is the [order table dump file].
+This is the [order table dump file](SQLdumps/orderdump).
 Below is an image that displays part of the populated orders table:

 <img width="633" alt="orderdump" src="https://user-images.githubusercontent.com/61218535/101269472-395f1f00-373d-11eb-815a-5524c8a64c7f.png">